Do you plan on joining a sorority in college?

 Interested in reading a parent’s point of view on her daughter’s sorority experience?
 Suzanne Shaffer, Parents Countdown To College Coach, shares her thoughts in To Greek or not to Greek.

 Asking the right questions can help you determine whether a college fits your needs and future goals.
-Our list of questions to ask on a college visit is a great place to start for general questions, and our Smart Digest has links to more targeted questions.
+Our Smart Digest has links to some targeted questions.

 When you’re on your campus visit, be sure to avoid these College Visit Don’ts.